 It’s not a total stretch to understand why Intel might be getting so much money from the government, as there is a whole lot of interest in investing in the development of computing’s evolution.
 From defense to space exploration and everything in between, there’s no doubt that Intel’s chips will be used to power a huge amount of projects in coming years, with the private sector also a close watch.

 2. Alcoa — $5.64 Billion

 As of the past few years, Alcoa has really been picking up steam.
-Production has increased at its numerous plants and stock prices have jumped as investors have taken notice.
+Production increased at its numerous plants and stock prices jumped as investors took notice.
 As the company continues to ramp things up, look for subsidy levels to remain high in coming years.

 1. Boeing — $13.18 Billion